VaffleMDR/Zoom-Themed-Social-Engineering-Campaign-Leveraging-ScreenConnect-for-Remote-Access/README.md

 ## Notes

-- This repository is intentionally structured so screenshots from ANY.RUN can be added later without changing the narrative.
 - The current assessment is based on the notes and telemetry extracted from ANY.RUN, not on full reverse engineering of every dropped script or binary.
-- The COM registration step should remain classified as suspicious until the backing DLL path is validated.